p-to-q/site/README.md

 This [site](https://www.ptoq.io) is a public surface for that work.

-Our first proof is [Wittgenstein](https://github.com/p-to-q/wittgenstein),a modality harness for text-first LLMs.
+Our first proof is [Wittgenstein](https://github.com/p-to-q/wittgenstein), a modality harness for text-first LLMs.

 See more at our [organization README](https://github.com/p-to-q).

 Craft over scale.

-We

 <a href="https://github.com/p-to-q/.github/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=p-to-q/.github" alt="Image with all contributors" />
 </a>

 ## www.

 https://www.ptoq.io
 https://p-to-q.com

-### Engineering
+## Engineering

 Install dependencies: